What is a Skill?

 Test Before Deploying

-Before relying on a skill for important assignments:- Attach it to a test assignment
+Before relying on a skill for important agents:- Attach it to a test agent

 - Run several scenarios